Migration Information Centre "I Choose Lithuania"

 International Organisation for Migration (IOM)

-MIC “Renkuosi Lietuvą” is a project implemented by the International organization for Migration (IOM), the United Nations Migration Agency.
+MIC “Renkuosi Lietuvą” is implemented by the International organization for Migration (IOM), the United Nations Migration Agency.

 Established in 1951, IOM is the leading inter-governmental organization in the field of migration and works closely with governmental, intergovernmental and non-governmental partners.